-Melanie’s work has been funded by the Wenner-Gren Foundation, as well as interdisciplinary research centers and fellowships at Rice University.
-She holds a PhD in Anthropology from Rice University.
+Melanie’s work has been funded by the Wenner-Gren Foundation and the Mellon Foundation, as well as interdisciplinary research centers and fellowships at Rice University.
+Her writing has been featured in public facing outlets as well as academic journals and university presses.
+She received her BA from the University of California-Riverside, and her MA and PhD from Rice University.

 Melanie has taught undergraduate-level courses in Anthropology, History, Latin American and Chicana/o Studies, Science and Technology Studies, and Urban Planning at ArtCenter College of Design, Rice University, and the University of California Los Angeles (UCLA).

-Ask her about how to donate and get involved with NISGUA.
+Ask her about how to donate to and get involved with NISGUA.